Data-Visualization-Intro/1-Class-intro/readme.md

 A listing of applications and technologies you will be introduced to in the class include:

 - HTML, CSS and JavaScript DOM manipulation
-- D3 for data visualization
+- SVG and D3 for data visualization
-- Visual Studio Code and the Terminal
+- Visual Studio Code
 - Node and Node Package Manager (NPM)
 - AJAX and fetching and displaying data from APIs